Market Analysis - Climate Congress 2018

-Summary of Climate Change and Global Warming Conference:
+Summary of Climate Change and Global Warming Congress:

 The study and research on Climate Change is unlimited.
-The scope of Climate Change and Global Warming includes, Carbon Sequestration, Climate Change and Global Warming Evidences, Greenhouse Gases, Pollution and Climate Change, Climate Hazards, GIS and Remote Sensing, Climate Refugees, Ecology and Ecosystems, Renewable Energy, Bioenergy, Climate Solutions, Disaster Risk Reduction (DRR) and Climate Policy.
+The scope of Climate Change and Global Warming includes, Climate Change and Climatology, Climate Change and Global Warming Evidences, Pollution and Climate Change, Climate and Energy Policy, Carbon Farming, Natural Hazards and Disaster Management, Carbon Capture and Sequestration, Climate Change: Biodiversity Scenarios, Global Warming Effects and Causes, Oceans and Climate Change, Climate Change and Health, Sustainability and Climate Change, Renewable Energy to Mitigate Climate Change, Green Initiatives, Products and Climate Change, Climate Hazards, Climate Refugees, Climate Refugees, Climate Change Economics, Climate Change and Coastal Stressors, Carbon Cycle, Climate Change Solutions, Effective Adaptation, Climate Change Challenges, Greenhouse Gases and Ecology and Ecosystems.
 The scope of the meeting is to bring Climate Scientists and Environmental Scientists to evaluate the consequences of human-driven disruption of natural system.

-Dubai has emerged as a global city and business hub of the Middle East, apart from that the UAE government has special concern on Climate Change, as follows:
+Osaka has emerged as a global city and business hub of the Asia-Pacific, apart from that the Japan government has special concern on Climate Change, as follows:

 Members Associated with Climate Change Research: